Activity-driven clustering and many-body steady state of jamming run-and-tumble particles: Exact three-RTP steady state

 Therefore, at the free–separated boundary, the exchanges does not involve the term $w_\edge w_{\rm rel}\gamma$ and reduces to a mapping of the tumble term $w_\edge w_{\rm eq}\mu_\edge$ onto the bulk source terms, consistent with their role as tumble modifiers.

 Parallels can be drawn between $\pi_{\edge_k}$ and a generic 2-RTP system, but with crucial differences.
 A separated configuration maps onto an effective two-particle system, now distinguishable---the single particle and the jamming pair exhibit different tumbles---and further impacted by bulk source terms.
-A simple catenary relaxation term was expected from applying spectral argument \cite{hahn23} to the effective system but particle distinguishability manifests through the existence of an antisymmetric ${\rm sh}$ contribution even in fully aligned $\pm\pm\pm$ states.
+A simple catenary relaxation term was expected from applying spectral argument \cite{hahn23} to the effective system but particle are now distinguishable and it manifests through the existence of an antisymmetric ${\rm sh}$ contribution even in fully aligned $\pm\pm\pm$ states.

 (C$_{\vertex_k}$) As shown in Appendix~\ref{app:jam}, the jammed constraints fix the jammed tumble measure $\mu_\vertex$ and determine $w_{\rm eq}=1-w_{\rm rel}<1$, as the detailed-jamming breaking generates the relaxation $w_{\rm rel}\gamma$ in the separated phase,